ruionwriting/ubuntu-dev-ops-toolkit/docs/create-new-virtual-machine.md

 ![image](https://user-images.githubusercontent.com/1220067/177008680-98b732e8-c8af-4197-a51e-df6c7adabbd0.png)

 > **Note**
-> Before proceeding ensure that you have your prefered Ubuntu ISO already downloaded - I recommend always to use the latest LTS version.
+> Before proceeding ensure that you have your preferred Ubuntu ISO already downloaded - I recommend always to use the latest LTS version.
 Go to [Download Ubuntu Desktop](https://ubuntu.com/download/desktop) and download the default edition or use the [Alternative downloads](https://ubuntu.com/download/alternative-downloads).
 >
-> In this guide I use [Kubuntu](https://kubuntu.org/getkubuntu/) from [Ubuntu flavours](https://ubuntu.com/desktop/flavours), its a personal preference so choose what you feel more confortable with.
+> In this guide I use [Kubuntu](https://kubuntu.org/getkubuntu/) from [Ubuntu flavours](https://ubuntu.com/desktop/flavours), its a personal preference so choose what you feel more comfortable with.

 I favor to have more control over the operating system install so I'll be installing it later: